hanishtharwani123/Snaply/README.md

-#SNAPLY
-hello everyone, so guys i have created a new project called snaply which is a social media platform where you can post anything text or image.
+Hello everyone, so guys i have created a new project called snaply which is a social media platform where you can post anything text or image.
 This project is fully responsive and I have created it using HTML, CSS and JavaScript.
 I hope you like it ❤️.